 Sunflower oil is having a moment.
 Gone are the days when it was simply used as cooking oil; over the last few years, it’s fought its way out of the kitchen to take up its rightful place in the bathroom.
 Loaded with vitamins E and K, essential fatty acids, GLA, and a host of other good stuff, this is a product that belongs as much on your hair as it does on your salad.

-If you want to learn how to reap the rewards of this amazing (not to mention incredibly cheap) oil, you’re in the right place.
+If you want to learn how to reap the rewards of this amazing (not to mention incredibly cheap) essential oil, you’re in the right place.

 Sunflower Oil for Hair Loss